 This is an area of riparian rainforest habitat that I visited in Borneo.
 Along that stream I found 2 turtle species, 5 lizard species, 5 snakes species, 1 caecilian species and around 20-30 species of Anuran.
 This sounds great, but it was hard going and the population density of all non-Anuran species was low, equating to low herp species diversity.
 All-in-all, I got similar results in Florida, but encountered a higher herp population density and more even herp species diversity.
 To be fair, I was feverish and hallucinating during some of my time in Borneo, but I was still expecting more success than I had!

-Reed Snakes (Calamaria sp.) top, and Sun Skinks (Eutropis sp.), bottom, are both common in Borneo.
+Reed Snakes (Calamaria sp.) left, and Sun Skinks (Eutropis sp.), right, are both common in Borneo.

 3. When to go Herping?